lowercasename/docdown/README.md

 For DocDown to work, you need to supply:

-- A Zotero .bib file (instructions to create one are in the blog post linked above)
+- A Zotero .json (recommended), .yaml (recommended), or .bib file (instructions to create one are in the blog post linked above)
 - A CSL file (ditto - they all live [here](https://www.zotero.org/styles))
 - A reference .docx file (an example is available from the blog post)

-The good news is that DocDown comes bundled with a few common CSL files and a few simple Word reference files, so you only need to supply your own .bib file.
+The good news is that DocDown comes bundled with a few common CSL files and a few simple Word reference files, so you only need to supply your own .json/.yaml file.

 You can _optionally_ supply your own, locally installed, copy of Pandoc (at least version 2.0) and pandoc-citeproc, but DocDown comes with bundled binaries of both.